IQSS/dataverse.harvard.edu/doc/globus/download-quickstart.md

-# Quick Start: Downloading data from NESE via Globus
+# Downloading data from NESE via Globus: Quick Start

 This is a simplified instruction on how to download files from NESE to your personal computer.
 A more [detailed guide](download.md) is available with information on extra use cases, troubleshooting and more.